huilin-zhang/huilin-zhang.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my website!
-I am Huilin Zhang, a Ph.D. in economics at Purdue University.
+I am a postdoctoral researcher in economics at Purdue University.
 My research focuses on Urban Economics, Spatial Economics, International Trade and Applied Microeconomics.
 My current projects use structural models and reduced-form methods to explore topics related to the labor market, including (1) productivity externalities and optimal policies, (2) globalization and CEO compensation, and (3) student-university matching and human capital production.

 Working Papers
 ======